Skip to main content

 HSMAI

-Hotel Sales and Marketing Association International.
+Hospitality Sales and Marketing Association International.
 Founded in 1927 to support the Hospitality industry through training and events.

 Hurdles